-For most of us, our share in the family home is our main asset and so, naturally, we want to leave its entire value to our loved ones when we die, but you may already know someone who has been forced to sell their family home and use the proceeds to pay care fees… That is where a Life Interest Trust (LIT) can help.
+For most of us, our share in the family home is our main asset and so, naturally, we want to leave its entire value to our loved ones when we die, but you may already know someone who has been forced to sell their family home to pay care fees… That is where a Life Interest Trust (LIT) can help.

 Please contact Greendrift Wills If you are interested in discussing how a Life Interest Trust could help protect your share of the family home; we have the expertise to draft such a Trust into your Will, as well as severing a Joint Tenancy on your property (if required).
-Our current fees for setting up a pair of Life Interest Will Trusts for a couple, and/or for severing a joint tenancy are all published on the ‘Pricing’ page of this website.
+Our current fees for setting up a pair of Life Interest Trust Wills for a couple, and/or for severing a joint tenancy are all published on the ‘Pricing’ page of this website.

 Shall I Leave My Share In The Family Home To My Spouse/Partner?

-You will naturally wish to ensure that when you die, your spouse/partner continues to enjoy the full benefit and security of the family home, and leaving them your share in it may seem like the right thing to do; but this can have unintended consequences for the surviving spouse / civil partner:
+You will naturally wish to ensure that when you die, your spouse/partner continues to enjoy the full benefit and security of the family home, and leaving them your share in it may seem like the right thing to do; but this can have unintended consequences:

 - Sideways disinheritance – this occurs where a surviving co-owner forms a new relationship and changes their Will in favour of their new partner and any stepchildren,

 - Care Costs – with an ageing population, more of us will be expected to fund our own care costs.
 If the surviving partner is now the sole owner of the family home, then the entire value of that property may be included in the local authority’s financial assessment or means test, and go to fund his/her long-term residential care.

 Shall I Leave My Share In The Family Home Directly To My Children?